DavidTeju/Trend-Reports-Generator/README.md

 3. If creating a new configuration, select the data source and configure the questions, filters, and other settings as needed.
 4. Save the configuration if desired.
 5. Generate the report based on the configuration.
-6. View the generated report with the provided tables and statistics.
+6. View or export the generated report with the provided tables and statistics.

 Customization
 -------------